blendsdkarchived/typescript-framework-consumer-recipe/README.md

 # Typescript Framework-Consumer Recipe

-This is a recipe creating a distributable library in NodeJS and use it in another NodeJS application.
+This is a recipe for creating a distributable library in NodeJS and use it in another NodeJS application.

 [![Demo](https://i.vimeocdn.com/video/576178701_640x480.jpg)](https://vimeo.com/170933391)